Canadian TaxesMedical Expenses You Can Claim On Your Canadian Income Tax Return

 Medical Expenses You Can Claim On Your Canadian Income Tax Return

-Some people don’t see the need to claim medical expenses on their income tax return in Canada but if you can, why wouldn’t you?
+Some people don’t see the need to claim medical expenses on their income tax return in Canada, but why wouldn’t you if you can?

 Claim Everything You Can On Your Income Tax Return

-Paying for medical expenses can deeply burden any budget especially when they are not covered by any other health plan.
+Paying for medical expenses can deeply burden any budget, especially when any other health plan does not cover them.

-As well, the key to claiming medical expenses first means you have to reach a threshold set out by the government to claim these added costs to you.
+Also, the key to claiming medical expenses first means you have to reach a threshold set out by the government to claim these added costs.

-Besides your spouse or common-law partner, you can also claim medical expenses on line 331 (Update 2021 Line 33199) for any dependents that you have such as children, grandchildren or even your parents, aunts, uncles, sisters, brothers, etc.
+Besides your spouse or common-law partner, you can also claim medical expenses on line 331 (Update 2021 Line 33199) for any dependents such as children, grandchildren, or even your parents, aunts, uncles, sisters, brothers, etc.

-You can only claim eligible medical expenses if they have not already been claimed the year prior or they were incurred in the 12 month period that you are claiming for.
+You can only claim eligible medical expenses if they have not already been claimed the year prior or were incurred in the 12-month period you are claiming for.

 Medical Expenses You Can Deduct On Your Income Tax Return